Best-of-all-time

 Comparing apples with apples

-If a driver has faced more competition than others during his career, this must somehow be reflected in his scores.
-But how do you measure the level of competition in Formula 1?
+If a driver has faced more competition than others during his career, this should somehow reflect in his scores.
+But how do we measure the level of competition in Formula 1?

 Quite a few articles have been published on this topic; see "References" below.
 I spoke with most of the authors and consulted with several statistical experts.